 The PE Department is in the General Education Faculty.
 The department consists of eight full-time PE staff and a technician.

-In 2011 the PE Department moved into an outstanding brand new sports complex which includes a large staff office, two sets of boys and girls changing rooms, a theory class room with interactive whiteboard, a gymnasium, an extended length sports hall (basketball, volleyball, badminton, cricket nets), Eton fives courts, a floodlit multi-use games area which is used for netball and tennis, and a full size synthetic turf pitch which is also fully floodlit and is marked out for football, lacrosse, hockey and tennis (13 courts in total).
+The PE Department sports complex includes a large staff office, two sets of boys and girls changing rooms, a theory class room with interactive whiteboard, a gymnasium, an extended length sports hall (basketball, volleyball, badminton, cricket nets), Eton fives courts, a floodlit multi-use games area which is used for netball and tennis, and a full size synthetic turf pitch which is also fully floodlit and is marked out for football, lacrosse, hockey and tennis (13 courts in total).

 There are grass pitches lacrosse, football, rugby, rounders, cricket (artificial) and softball situated on the main school site, as well as lacrosse pitches and a 400m athletics track with discus cage and long jump pits at Browns Meadow, and several more football (including 9-a-side) and rugby pitches at Enborne Road.
 Both areas are approximately ½ mile from the school.

 The school has a strong tradition in inter-school sport and has a demanding fixture list both in mid-week and Saturday fixtures.
 The school is particularly successful in rugby, lacrosse, football, netball, cricket, athletics and tennis, with both junior and senior teams competing to high standards.

 There is an extensive programme of Activity Time Clubs and After School Clubs which are open to all students covering almost all curriculum areas.